Providing Practical Ways to Avoid Being Involved in Car Accidents

 While it may not be practical to expect that you'll never be involved in an incident on the road, there are some measures you can take to help you avoid car wrecks.

 Defensive driving techniques are safe driving practices that, when properly implemented, can help you avoid collisions.
-The following are some defensive driving techniques:
+To prevent accidents, a defensive driver should:

 Focus At All Times

-It’s crucial that you constantly keep your eyes on the road while driving.
-Taking your eyes away from driving, even for just a few seconds, can have detrimental impacts.
+You must constantly keep your eyes on the road while driving.
+Taking your eyes away from driving can have detrimental impacts even for a few seconds.

 While driving, you must consider many things, including (but not limited to) the following: